 Treatment of these muscle spasm syndromes is usually reassurance.
 Tinnitus coping strategies of counselling, relaxation and anxiety reduction are standard practice.
 Hypnosis, sedatives, psychotherapy, acupuncture, biofeedback have been attempted -- as this type of tinnitus is somewhat related to stress, these strategies are sometimes helpful.

-Medications can be tried to reduce nerve or muscle irritibility.
-These include muscle relaxants, carbamazepine and related medications for myoclonus (such as sodium valproate).
+As can be seen, very little treatment has been reported.
 While the logic of reducing muscle spasm through medication is reasonable, we ourselves have not had success.
 It seems to us that the TT muscle requires considerable local irritation to develop myoclonus, and medications that affect the whole body are unable to reduce such intense local spasms.

 Although masking has been reported effective (East et al, 1987), it is difficult to see a reasonable rationale, and we suspect this is a placebo.